-How much does dental insurance cost in Washington, DC?
+How much does dental insurance cost in DC?

-IHC Specialty Benefits reports that the average monthly premium for a stand-alone family dental plan sold in Idaho over a two-year period (2020-2021) was $41.14.
-(Typical family size was 1.2 to 1.4 persons.)
+IHC Specialty Benefits reports that the average monthly premium for a stand-alone family dental plan sold in DC in 2022 was $43.24.

 If a family is purchasing coverage through DC Health Link, the premiums attached with pediatric dental coverage may or may not be canceled out by premium tax credits (premium subsidies).
 Here’s more about how that works, depending on whether the policy has integrated pediatric dental benefits.

 Are stand-alone pediatric dental plans on the exchange ACA-compliant?

 The pediatric stand-alone dental plans available in the District of Columbia will comply with the ACA’s pediatric dental coverage rules.
 This means out-of-pocket costs for children’s dental care will not exceed $375 per child in 2023 (or $750 for all the children on a family’s plan), and there is no cap on medically-necessary dental benefits for kids.

 As with all essential health benefits, the specific coverage requirements for pediatric dental care are guided by DC’s essential health benefits benchmark plan.

 Click here to see details for the District of Columbia’s benchmark plan, which does include coverage for both basic and major dental services for children.